Hutong/胡同 in Shanghai

 Jinke Road Station/金科路站

 I went to Jinke Road station and have my lunch there.
-This place is more for office building and more like some techno park.
+This place is more for the office building and more like some technopark.

-Bread Talk and Toast Box were found in nearby shopping mall.
+Bread Talk and Toast Box were found in the nearby shopping malls.

 Lunch – Beef Noodle

-I went to a local store to have the beef noodle noodle RMB 25 with suan cai/sour Vegetable or also known as pickle.
+I went to a local store to have the beef noodle RMB 25 with suan cai/sour Vegetable or also known as a pickle.
 I also ordered an additional smashed cucumber with sesame oil – RMB 7.
-Things are not cheap in Shanghai, after all Shanghai is the most expensive city in China.
-Smashed Cucumber with sesame oil is a popular small dish, I ordered almost everyday.
+Things are not cheap in Shanghai, after all, Shanghai is the most expensive city in China.
+Smashed Cucumber with sesame oil is a popular small dish, I ordered almost every day.
 If you think it is healthy, think twice, look at the oil in the dish?
 Pretty scary.